 Due to the fourth covid wave the fitness sector has been faced with further restrictions once again since autumn 2021.
 All clubs had to introduce 2G (vaccinated, recovered access only) and partly 2G+ (additionally tested) depending on the regional hospitalisation rate.
-Since Apr 22 restrictions have been largely lifted.
+Since Apr 22 restrictions have been largely lifted and market recovery is now clearly visible.